Actipro/Avalonia-Controls/Documentation/topics/themes/getting-started.md

 #### Accented Switches Example

 The following example shows how to tell the theme to use accent colors for toggled switches by default, instead of using neutral colors.
+The accent color is also changed from the default blue hue to one based on the indigo hue.

 ```xaml
 <Application ...